enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/what-are-analysis-environments.md

 When it comes to coding in Python, there are several environments you can choose from.

-Analysis environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other ways where you can test, run, modify, execute, and so on..., a programming language's code.
+Analysis environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other ways where you can test, run, modify, execute, and so on, a programming language's code.

 For instance, the most basic environment you can write Python is in your OS's terminal[1].